PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 You need to download and use the [keys](https://github.com/PHT-Medic/cord-pht-demo/tree/master/cord-demo-keys) in order to decrypt the analysis results.
-Go to the `Security` section of the tool and load the previous downloaded `demo-start123_sk.pem` private key.
+Go to the `Security Values` section of the tool and load the previous downloaded `demo-start123_sk.pem` private key.
 You need to enter the password of the private key: `start123`.
 Now you can continue with the train submission - you will need to sign your submitted code and query with your private key.